Lagrangian Motion Fields for Long-term Motion Generation: Method

-The Lagrangian perspective, traditionally used in fluid mechanics, tracks individual particles as they move through space and time, rather than using static spatial reference points.
+The Lagrangian perspective in fluid dynamics follows individual particles as they move through space and time, rather than relying on fixed spatial reference points, as in the Eulerian framework.
 Given the initial position $x_0$ of a particle, its position at any later time $t$ is determined by the Lagrangian mapping:

 where $\mathbf{L}$ is a function that maps the initial position and time to the current position.
 This approach excels in capturing complex dynamics like mixing and turbulence~\cite{sommerfeld2017numerical, chrigui2005eulerian, luo2009multiscale}.